lsaravia/CriticalGlobalForest/Notes.md

 @Barnosky2012

+First, to minimize biological surprises that would adversely impact humanity, it is essential to improve biological forecasting by anticipating critical transitions that can emerge on a planetary scale and understanding how such global forcings cause local changes.

 In the context of forecasting biological change, the realization that critical transitions and state shifts can occur on the global scale3,12,15–18, as well as on smaller scales, is of great importance.
 One key question is how to recognize a global-scale state shift

 Finally, because the global-scale ecosystem comprises many smaller- scale, spatially bounded complex systems (for instance the community within a given physiographic region), each of which overlaps and interacts with others, state shifts of the small-scale components can propagate to cause a state shift of the entire system21.

+Impending state shifts can also sometimes be determined by parameterizing relatively simple models 20,21 .

 --------